techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 void ScrollTo(ThemeApi.VisualElementWrap child)
 ```

 For `ScrollView`, this makes the element scroll to the specified element.
+Note that this will not work if called on the same frame after any change to the `ScrollView` itself or elements within it; you will need to wait one frame for layout to update before calling.

 ### Event handling

 ```
 void RegisterCallback(ThemeApi.VisualElementWrap.EventType eventType,
     function callback,
-    DynValue data)
+    any data)
 ```

 Registers a callback function for the specified event type.
 The `data` parameter is optional, and can be of any Lua type.
 If `data` is set, it will be passed back to the callback when called.